What is World Tuberculosis Day?

 To spread awareness about World Tuberculosis Day, one of the best ways is to share relevant information on your Facebook, Twitter, Instagram and LinkedIn accounts.

-We suggest sharing statistics, tuberculosis stories, educational resources or other communication materials that can help to raise awareness of this global disease.
+We suggest sharing statistics on TB, tuberculosis stories, educational resources or other communication materials that can help to raise awareness of this global disease.
 You can use the hashtags #WorldTBDay and #ItsTimeToEndTB to spark a conversation.

 2. Educate yourself about tuberculosis